waweru12/The-news-highlighter/README.md

 # News Highlights
-#### This is an online news platform that provides a list of global news sources and allows the user to preview news articles from individual sources as well as stay updated on worldly affairs by reading from the top bar containing top global headlines., 04/2019
+#### This is an online news platform that provides a list of global news sources and keeps user updated with the latest news
 #### By **AUSTIN WAWERU**
 ## Description
 This is an online news platform that provides a list of global news sources and allows the user to preview news articles from individual sources as well as stay updated on worldly affairs by reading from the top bar containing top global headlines.